LinkedInLearning/terminal-first-AI-pair-programming-with-GitHub-Copilot-CLI-8334003/README.md

-# COURSENAME
+# Terminal-First AI Pair Programming with GitHub Copilot CLI
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `Terminal-First AI Pair Programming with GitHub Copilot CLI`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![lil-thumbnail-url]